google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

 #### “Is ready to pay” response

 - `boolean readyToPay` - Whether the payment app is ready to pay.

-The response is sent back via `handleIsReadyToPay(isReadyToPay)` method.
+The response is sent back via the `handleIsReadyToPay(isReadyToPay)` method.

 ```java
 callback.handleIsReadyToPay(true);